 From Ray’s perspective, V.R. were uncharitable because Ray’s business partner had died in February.
 The late Leonard Ho helped form G.H. to the extent that Ray’s attempt in taking over his partner’s work resulted in his golf schedule going from three times a week to not even once a week.
 While Ray had become more powerful after Bruce’s death, he became a whole lot weaker after Leon had passed away.
 A spokesperson whose company had ties with G.H. spoke of their accounting department: “They are really messy.
 The same question would have to be asked three times.”

-In a July 20 article about the funeral, a peculiar observation was made about the fact that Ng See-Yuen (the founder of the Seasonal film company) and Joe Cheung (a director) had attended a Bruce Lee memorial in Shatian on the day before.
+In a July 20 article about Choi’s funeral, a peculiar observation was made about the fact that Ng See-Yuen (the founder of the Seasonal film company) and Joe Cheung (a director) had attended a Bruce Lee memorial in Shatian on the day before.
 Each man had a personal connection to the superstar.
-Ng wanted Shaw Brothers to pay him what he wanted, but they didn’t and Bruce ended up signing with G.H.
+Ng wanted Shaw Brothers to pay Bruce what he wanted, but they didn’t and he ended up signing with G.H.
 This made Ng want to leave S.B. and never return.
 Joe’s connection was more intimate in that he was the script supervisor for Bruce’s directorial début – The Way of the Dragon (1972).
 The three men who ran G.H. had worked for S.B. for 12 years before they left in May of 1970 due to disagreements.

 The irony is that had Bruce joined S.B. in 1970 then the trio and Ng would’ve regretted no longer working for S.B. despite the fact that there was always the possibility of somebody else leaving S.B. to form their own company.
 It’s fascinating that a month before Ray left, he had decided to call Bruce after the latter had left H.K. for L.A.
 It’s a shame that Bruce didn’t accept the deal, because his back injury in August of 1970 would lead to his downfall in the long run.
 Bruce would only accept in the next April when he was in dire straits.
 I often think about how Jackie Chan would’ve been a surefire Shaw star had Bruce accepted R.R.
 Shaw’s deal.